-Dogos are trained for search and rescue, assisting police, acting as service dogs, and military work.
+The Dogo Argentino is trained for search and rescue, assisting police, acting as a service dog, and military work.
 They have an aptitude for obedience training and have become well-known for being protective.
 They do well with other dogs, as well as children.
 However, they should be supervised for the first few times of meeting a new or unfamiliar pet or child.
 They are comfortable in group settings, and are remarkable social butterflies, but will need extensive socialization throughout their life.
-Because aggression was specifically bred out of Dogos, attacks are extremely rare.
+Because aggression was specifically bred out of the Dogo Argentino, attacks are extremely rare.

 This pup thrives on being a part of a close, growing family and does best in rural areas where there is plenty of room to romp around.
 They can be perfectly happy in a smaller home, or even an apartment, but will need a lot of exercise and mental stimulation to keep boredom at bay.
 This breed is always happy to be around their owner.
 Try not to leave them home alone for long periods of time, and bring them with you whenever able.
 This will help cut down on boredom and possible destructive behavior.